 We had a small Thanksgiving celebration this year with just the five of us.
 This wasn't a good year for us to travel for big family gatherings, with the new baby and all, so we stayed at home and had a quiet, simple celebration.
-I roasted a turkey breast since we didn't need a whole turkey, and it's something I really should do more often throughout the year.
+I cooked a sage-roasted turkey breast since we didn't need a whole turkey, and it's something I really should do more often throughout the year.
 I tried a new method, and it was fast and easy.

 Most turkey roasting recipes have you cook for a long time at a slow temperature, but this one recommends a high temperature—450° F—and the bird is done in just 60 to 90 minutes, depending on weight.
 It worked great!
 The skin was crispy and flavorful, and the meat was moist and tender.
 The recipe calls for a 5 pound breast, but we used an 8 pounder which cooked in just over 90 minutes.

 I now make this gluten free using cornstarch instead of flour in the gravy.

 For further instructions on cooking with whole turkey breast, visit the Butterball website [not a paid endorsement].

 Sage-Roasted Turkey Breast

 - 5 pounds whole turkey breast (bone in, skin on)

 - 15 sage leaves